ISISComputingGroup/ibex_developers_manual/DAE-Trouble-Shooting.md

 2017-04-13 20:52:17  This is a VXI DAE
 ```

 This was resolved by powercycling the DAE followed by stopping the visa server and running `resman`.
-(Ask Freddy to find out more)
+Instructions how to reset the DAE can be found in [these slides](https://www.facilities.rl.ac.uk/isis/computing/ICPdiscussions/ISISICP%20and%20DAE.pptx).
+Ask Freddy to find out more

 ### No log files are produced in `c:\data` even though blocks are set to log.
 The reason may be because cp hasn't been set to look for epics.
 In `C:\LabVIEW Modules\dae\isisicp.properties` set `isisicp.epicsdb.use = true` to log the epic's blocks.
 You will need to restart the `isisicp` process for this to take effect.
 To do this, just end the `isisicp` process in task manager.